 Jouni Välijärvi is a professor on education policy at the University of Jyväskylä.
 Between 1996-2017, he served a long period as the director of the Finnish Institute for Educational Research.
 Välijärvi has long and diverse experience about collaboration with teachers, principals, policymakers, and officials – positions ranging from the parliament, ministry, and municipalities, to the teacher union.

-Linda Saukko-Rauta will provide real-time graphic keynote-recording throughout the conference.
+Linda Saukko-Rauta provided real-time graphic keynote-recording throughout the conference.
 Her visual note taking brings out the concrete things and main points of a seminar presentation in a lively way.
-All the sketchnotes will be available in the conference publications, and you are very welcome to share them! #edufuturaforum https://redanredan.fi/palvelut/real-time-sketchnoting/
+All the sketchnotes are available in the conference publications, and you are very welcome to share them! #edufuturaforum https://redanredan.fi/palvelut/real-time-sketchnoting/

 Eszter Salamon coordinates the European Education Policy Network on Teachers and School Leaders as a Consultant for the European School Heads Association (ESHA).
 She has worked on international and European education topics for the past 10 years after working on national level since 1989, specialising in quality, inclusive education, especially stakeholder involvement, parent and student participation, and teacher/school leader training.

-Kaisa Kokko will be our host during the event.
+Kaisa Kokko was our host during the event.
 She is an alumna of University of Jyväskylä and an enthusiastic performer, who teaches improvisational theatre, acting, and directing.

 Finnish Compliance Audit (FCA) is a comprehensive quality assurance and accreditation model that is targeted for Finnish International Schools, and developed in cooperation by EduCluster Finland and the Finnish Institute for Educational Research.